glotzerlab/jetstream2-admin/README.md

 ## Style

-Use `pre-commit` to check for code style and formatting.
+Use `prek` to check for code style and formatting.

 ## License